Books & Music

-In subtle but comforting contrast to proverbs are God’s promises found scattered throughout the Bible.
-We can start fresh from “whoever calls on the name of the LORD Shall be saved” Acts 2:21.
-We can look forward in joy because Jesus promises, “I go to prepare a place for you.
-And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also” in John 14.
-We can be assured that when we mess up, “if we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” 1 John 1:9.
+God’s promises are found throughout the Bible beginning with “whoever calls on the name of the LORD Shall be saved” Acts 2:21.
+Believers can live a life of expectation because of Jesus’ promise, “I go to prepare a place for you.
+And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also” John 14.
+We can be assured that when we slip, “if we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” 1 John 1:9.